bitmagier/merge-folder-lines/Readme.md

 # merge-folder-names

-CLI tool to merge folder names.
+CLI tool for merging folder names

-Creates a merged, distinct list of unix file/folder names from any list of file/folder names.
+Creates a merged, distinct list of unix file/folder names from a potentially redundant list of file/folder names.
 Overlapping locations and duplicates are merged, so that a distinct set remains, that covers all input locations.

 ## Input